Bhima River

-The Bhima River (also known as Chandrabhaga River) is a major river in Western and South India.
+The Bhima River (also known as Chandrabhāga River) is a major river in Western and South India.
 It flows southeast for 861 km through Maharashtra, Karnataka, and Telangana states, before joining the Krishna River.
 After the first 65 kilometers in a narrow valley through rugged terrain, the banks open up and form a fertile agricultural area which is densely populated.

 The river is prone to drying up during the summer season.
 In 2005, it caused severe flooding in Solapur, Vijayapura and Kalburgi districts.
 The river is also referred to as Chandrabhaga River, especially at Pandharpur, as it resembles the shape of the Moon.

 Course

 Confluence of the Indrayani River and the Bhima River at Tulapur.